 - 3 tsp agar flakes (optional, see INSTRUCTIONS)

-- Rinse the cashews.
-If you don’t have a powderful blender (like Vitamix or Blendtec) chop them roughly.
+- Rinse the cashews and chop them roughly to help the blender process them.
 Divide them roughly into 3 portions.

-- Place one third of chopped cashews in an upright blender with all the coconut cream, 3 tbsp of lemon juice and 2 tbsp of water.
+- Place all the liquids – coconut cream, lemon juice and 2 tbsp of water – at the bottom of your blender.
+Follow by the first portion of chopped cashews.
 Process until fairly smooth.
 You will need to use a spatula initially to scrape down the mixture that stays on the walls of the blender.
 Once the first portion of the cashews is fairly smooth, slowly start adding the remaining cashews, blending well after each addition.
 If you want the cheese to have a ricotta-like texture, be careful not to over process it.
 If you want your cheese to be completely smooth, process until the mixture is silky smooth (like my 2nd photo – this cheese was super smooth like a cream cheese).

-- Season with miso, salt and pepper, dry herbs, garlic and more lemon if you like your cheese on the tangy side.
+- Season with miso (see notes), nutritional yeast, salt and pepper, dry herbs, garlic and more lemon if you like your cheese on the tangy side.

 - Put agar flakes and 60 ml / ¼ cup of water into a very small pot and set on the lowest heat.
 Let the mixture come to the boil and then let it simmer for another 10 min to activate.
 Make sure you stir it the whole time.